Skip to Content

 Toward the end, add your thoughts on freedom and democracy to the digital lanterns on the liberty tree.

-Heading outside you get a taste of historic Yorktown via a military camp and a good size farm.
+Heading outside, you get a taste of historic Yorktown via a military camp and a good-sized farm.
 There are lively talks and demonstrations throughout the day on topics like 18th century medicine, colonial long guns, farming and cooking.

 Even expanded, it’s compact and less crowded than Williamsburg.
 It’s easy to see everything and talk as much as you like with the interpreters.

-This space shows you what late 18th century farm life was like and rather than being redundant to Williamsburg, it provides a rural counterpoint to bustling and sophisticated “city life” in Williamsburg.
+This space shows you what late 18th century farm life was like.
+Rather than being redundant to Williamsburg, it provides a rural counterpoint to the bustling and sophisticated “city life” in Williamsburg.

 Tip: Admission to Yorktown Battlefield is included in your Historic Jamestown ticket because both are National Park sites.
 There is a driving tour of the battlefields that will take you all over the area.
 For hardcore military history fans it’s a must.
 Most kids wouldn’t sit through it.